xiaolai/regular-investing-in-box/docs/en/README.md

 It's an almost impossible feat to both pay attention to the details of the present and seriously consider everything that could happen in the distant future.
 This is the key reason why truly successful value investors are so rare.
 A good analogy is the saying that if you wear one watch you'll basically know what time it is, even if it's a few minutes slow or a few minutes fast, but if you wear two watches you'll be very mixed up.

-According to value investing theory, you must work hard to find an investment target with a price below its actual value.
+According to value investing theory, you must work hard to find an investment with a price below its actual value.
 But when will you sell it?
 According to the theory, once its price exceeds its actual value you should sell it, whether it's ten days or ten years after you purchased it.

 Following this theory, even Warren Buffett will make mistakes.
-His most famous mistake was his investment in Disney, as he actually made two mistakes trading Disney stock.
+His most famous mistake was his investment in Disney -- he actually made two mistakes trading Disney stock.
 In 1966, 36-year-old Buffett met Disney founder Walt Disney in California.
 Following the meeting, Buffett bought 5% of Disney ([NYSE:DIS](https://www.google.com/search?q=NYSE:+DIS)) for \$4 million at a price of \$0.31 per share.

 ![Figure13](../images/Figure13.png)

->Note: Historical data is from [Yahoo Finance (DIS)](https://finance.yahoo.com/quote/dis), and the chart above was created in Google Sheets.
-You can view the data and chart [here](https://docs.google.com/spreadsheets/d/1Vni-yvkOk7FPixEzQjGa4T7qLa-DzpaQuwlO0xTzrwI/edit?usp=sharing).
+>Note: Historical data is from [Yahoo Finance (DIS)](https://finance.yahoo.com/quote/dis), and the chart above was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1Vni-yvkOk7FPixEzQjGa4T7qLa-DzpaQuwlO0xTzrwI/edit?usp=sharing).

 In his [1995 investor letter](https://www.berkshirehathaway.com/letters/1995.html), Buffett relayed this story.
 He bought Disney stock in 1966 at \$0.31 per share, and then sold it a year later for \$0.48 per share, making a profit of 50%.
 Over the next thirty years, Buffett could only watch as Disney stock rose, reaching \$65 in 1995.

 But the story was not over.
-In 1995, Buffett helped Disney to purchase Capital Cities/ABC, which Buffett was a shareholder of, and Buffett once again ended up with 3.6% of Disney's stock!
+In 1995, Buffett helped Disney purchase Capital Cities/ABC, which he was a shareholder of, and Buffett once again ended up with a 3.6% stake in Disney!
 He sold his shares within three years, though, and missed out as Disney's stock continued to rise up to \$129 in October of 2019.
-[Business Insider calculated](https://markets.businessinsider.com/news/stocks/warren-buffett-made-20-billion-mistake-by-selling-disney-twice-2019-8-1028484967) that had Buffett continued to hold 8.3% of Disney through 2019 his shares would be worth \$21 billion and he would have received \$1.5 billion in dividends.
+[Business Insider calculated](https://markets.businessinsider.com/news/stocks/warren-buffett-made-20-billion-mistake-by-selling-disney-twice-2019-8-1028484967) that, had Buffett continued to hold 8.3% of Disney through 2019, his shares would be worth \$21 billion, and he would have received \$1.5 billion in dividends.

-Of course, this story doesn't mean that Buffett failed in his investment, and he certainly didn't actually "lose" \$22.5 billion..
-After all, he made a profit on Disney and he didn't just spend the money after selling -- he kept investing according to his strategy, and has a 55-year track record of around 25% returns.
+Of course, this story doesn't mean that Buffett failed in his investment, and he certainly didn't actually "lose" \$22.5 billion.
+After all, he made a profit on Disney, and he didn't just spend the money after selling -- he kept investing according to his strategy, and he has a 55-year track record of around 25% returns.
 Over the past 53 years, not accounting for dividends, Disney has returned just over 19% compounded annually.
 If dividends are taken in to account, Buffett would have been better off holding Disney, but he certainly didn't "lose" as much trading Disney as some people think.

-***

-What this story really tells us is that over at least two full cycles, value investing, which requires constant focus on price, is not necessarily better than long-term trend investing.
+What this story really tells us is that, over at least two full cycles, value investing, which requires constant focus on price, is not necessarily better than long-term trend investing.

 Therefore, **regular investors focus more on the overall trend**.
-Even though we are also value investors, the difference is that we view things from a long term perspective.
-Even thought it can make people uncomfortable, the logic is sound:
+Even though we are also value investors, the difference is that we view things from a long-term perspective.
+While it can make people uncomfortable, the logic is sound:

 >If the correct trend is chosen, then while the difference between price and value is not unimportant, it's not as important as people think.

-With a focus on long-term trends and the requirement of only focusing on the long-term, regular investment targets must be chosen in a different way.
+With a focus on long-term trends and the requirement of only focusing on the long term, regular investment targets must be chosen in a different way.
 Compared to many other investors, regular investors have an extra screening criteria:

 >Sustained growth over the long term.